SwaroopGiri/Pivpn-wireguard-configuration/README.md

 **Troubleshooting**

-1. If you're unable to connect, type `pivpn -d`
+1. If you're facing issues with connection or unable to connect at all. type `pivpn -d`

  Check whether your pivpnHOST: <Your public IP>